-Sands Victoria is becoming more inclusive of cultural diversity through the expansion of our services.
+Sands is becoming more inclusive of cultural diversity through the expansion of our services.
 We now provide services that enable access for parents from culturally and linguistically diverse backgrounds, including new migrants and refugees.

 1) Face to face support visits with interpreters

 3) Raising awareness and capacity through seminars for health professionals

 4) Establishment of a unique website of references and resources to record development of Sands' cultural diveristy inclusiveness initiative

 For more information visit our sub-site here

 We offer 1 hour face-to-face visits for parents from culturally and lingusitically diverse backgrounds.
 At these visits, a Sands Parent Supporter will attend with an interpreter.
 Visits are free of charge.
 The aim of these visits is to offer parents empathy and support around their experiences of bereavement, with an awareness of cultural differences in relation to grief and recognising that each parent grieves uniquely regardless of their background.

 Visits can take place at a location suited to the parents.
 The Sands Victoria office in Surrey Hills is available, or a parents home or health/community centre may be preferred.

 If you would like to find out more, please contact

 We now can offer parents two help sheets which have been translated in 10 community languages.
 Help sheets are titled: